donabrams/react-style-guide/readme.md

 * be kept as high up in the component hierarchy as reasonable
 * never be duplicated or kept "in sync" between siblings

-Derived properties should be moved into a component method (and memoized if needed/possible).
+Derived properties should be moved into a component method.

 Given this:
 ```